 Characteristics of Digital Signatures

-A hash algorithm is another main component of a digital signature, as it produces a unique code or fingerprint called a digest that corresponds to the digital document.
+A hash algorithm is another main component of a digital signature, as it produces a unique code or fingerprint, called a digest, that corresponds to the digital document.
 After creation, the digest is encrypted with the private key to create the digital signature.

 Once encrypted, the digital signature is then appended to the document and can be verified using the public key.
 The detailed verification process and multiple components ensure that the original document has not been tampered with and that the signature belongs to the signer.

-Uses Cases
+Use Cases

-The private key is combined with a document and hash algorithm to generate the digital signature, and the public key is used to access and verify it.
-Asymmetric cryptography provides a higher level of security, as it would be challenging for someone to forge a digital signature without access to the signer’s private key.
+Both e-signatures and digital signatures are secure methods of validating electronic documents, but they differ in their underlying processes.
+Digital signatures use public key cryptography, also known as asymmetric cryptography.
+This provides a higher level of security than e-signatures, as it would be challenging for someone to forge a digital signature without access to the signer’s private key.

 Benefits of Digital Signatures